MagneticParticleImaging/MPIReco.jl/docs/src/index.md

 * multi-patch and multi-gradient reconstruction for data the has been acquired using a focus field sequence
 * multi-colored image reconstruction
+* matrix-compression techniques

+Key features are

+* frequency filtering for memory efficient reconstruction.
+Only frequencies used during reconstructions are loaded into memory.
+* spectral leakage correction (implemented in MPIFiles.jl)

 ## License / Terms of Usage